 Tony Stewart, driver of the Mobil 1 Top Alcohol Dragster:

-- Stewart earned his fourth win in the NHRA Lucas Oil Drag Racing Series.
-His three previous wins came at the NHRA Four-Wide Nationals in Las Vegas, the North Central Division Race in Indianapolis, Indiana and the Northeast Division Race in Reading, Pennsylvania.
+- Stewart earned his third win in the NHRA Lucas Oil Drag Racing Series.
+His two previous wins came at the NHRA Four-Wide Nationals in Las Vegas and the North Central Division Race in Indianapolis, Indiana.

-- With the Pep Boys NHRA Nationals win at Maple Grove Raceway, Stewart took over the Top Alcohol Dragster championship standings.
+- With the Northeast Division Race win at Maple Grove Raceway, Stewart takes the lead in the Top Alcohol Dragster championship standings.

 - In addition to a national championship, Stewart is also vying for a regional championship in the North Central Region.
-He’s leading the North Central Region championship point standings with a total of 309 points, 75 points ahead of teammate Mike Coughlin.
+He’s leading the North Central Region championship point standings by a healthy margin with a total of 266 points.